-Working in early childhood education will offer you a challenging and rewarding career, enhancing the lives of infants, toddlers and young children, and providing support for families/whānau in their important task of parenting/caregiving.
-The early years of a child's life have a critical impact on their lifelong development.
-High quality learning experiences within those years lay the foundations for all later learning.
+Working in early childhood education will offer you a challenging and rewarding career.
+You will enhance the lives of infants, toddlers and young children, and provide support for families/whānau in the important task of parenting/caregiving.
+The early years of a child's life have a critical impact on their lifelong development; high quality learning experiences within those years lay the foundations for all later learning.

 Now is a particularly good time to get into early childhood teaching as there are many scholarships for students enrolling in Early Childhood Teacher Education programmes.
 For more information go to TeachNZ.

 Places are limited and a separate Application for Programme Entry (APE) to the College of Education is required.

 Selection for entry is based on academic ability, involvement and interest in working with children, community involvement, communication skills and other personal qualities.